OriolAbril/oriol_unraveled/en/_sources/projects.md.txt

 PyMC strives to make Bayesian modeling as simple and painless as possible, allowing users to focus on their problem rather than the methods.

-I am core contributor and council member of PyMC.
+Currently I am core contributor of PyMC, having also been a member of its steering council in the past.
 Similarly to ArviZ, I also contribute to multiple libraries and initiatives within the project.
 However, in PyMC I try to focus much more on documentation and community efforts, coding much less than what I do at ArviZ.